liss-h/single-gpu-passthrough/README.md

 > you might want to try setting your primary GPU
 > (aka. the first GPU to output to a display) to your secondary GPU in the BIOS.

-### Wayland weirdness: startup issues, fallback to Xorg
-> This isn't specific to this project just a wayland issue in general, that I came across.
-> _Sometimes_ if you use two GPUs that use **different** drivers wayland will
-> refuse to start and gnome will always fall back to Xorg.
-> The fix for this is either disabling the other GPU (not ideal) or forcing it to use the
-> same driver, this is obviously only possible if you have for example two GPUs
-> that can use `amdgpu`.
-You can see an example on how to apply that fix further
-> down in the `My Setup->Kernel Parameters` section.
-This seems to be a known issue with
-> wayland.

 <br>